xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 ## ABF Platform Implementation

 Now that we have understood the feature and its use cases, let us jump into the configuration and implementaion on NCS55xx and NCS5xx.
-We will be a taking a very simple topology to illustrate the feature.
+We will be a taking a very simple topology for easier illustration of the feature.

 ![Screenshot 2020-09-08 at 7.11.34 PM.png]({{site.baseurl}}/images/Screenshot 2020-09-08 at 7.11.34 PM.png)